 Back on the mainland, Manly Spirits Co. in Sydney is hoping to launch its first single malt this spring.
 For Sydney-siders, Friday night whisky tours will begin at the distillery in coming weeks, and a meet the distillers event with co-founder David Whittaker and the legendary Reg Papps will precede the release.

-Even though it’s not their first whisky, across the harbour, Archie Rose Distillery will unveil its long-awaited single malt later in 2020, no doubt sending their legion of fans into a mouse-clicking frenzy.
+While it’s not their first whisky, across the harbour, Archie Rose Distillery will also unveil its long-awaited single malt later in 2020, no doubt sending their legion of fans into a mouse-clicking frenzy.

 As you can see, that’s quite a line-up (no doubt we’ve missed a couple, let us know).
 And with whisky bars across the country beginning to reopen, it’s fantastic to finally have some positive news to look forward to.